Bad Sugar! You Sweet, Sweet Villain.

 Continue reading “Bodyweight Training Blog Roundup – June 12, 2015”

 For some reason, among bodyweight exercises, the pull-up is often one that encourages fear.
 I can’t do a pull-up!
 I might hurt my shoulders.
 I can’t get myself off the ground!
+Guess what–a good pullup progression can help you past all those obstacles.

 Like you, we’re always interested in the week’s best bodyweight blog and magazine articles, as well as good posts on clean eating–what we call the Bodyweight Life!